Sarah Brennan, Environment, Bloomberg Philanthropies

 Born in Zaria, Nigeria, Hafizah Geter serves on the board of VIDA: Women in the Literary Arts and co-curates the reading series EMPIRE with Ricardo Maldonado.
 Her writing has appeared or in The New Yorker, Tin House, Narrative Magazine, Gulf Coast, Boston Review, Los Angeles Review of Books, and West Branch, among others.
 She is on the poetry committee for the Brooklyn Book Festival and has previously worked for literary organizations such as Cave Canem, PEN America Center, and Poets House.
 She received her B.A. in English and Economics from Clemson University and her MFA from Columbia College Chicago.
 She is currently an editor at Little A from Amazon Publishing where she acquires full length works of literary fiction and nonfiction.

-Millie Tran is Global Growth Editor at The New York Times.
+Millie Tran is the Chief Product Officer at The Texas Tribune.
+Prior to that she was Deputy Off-Platform Editor at The New York Times.
+Prior to that she was Global Growth Editor at the Times.
 Most recently, she was Director of Global Adaptation at BuzzFeed, leading a team of editors and producers around the world to share the best of BuzzFeed across languages, platforms, and formats.
 She was also a founding member of the team that launched the award-winning BuzzFeed News app, as well as the creator of the BuzzFeed News newsletter.
 Millie’s experience in media spans editorial, product, data, tech, marketing, and strategy at a variety of organizations such as the American Press Institute, the Council on Foreign Relations, and National Journal — but always rooted in journalism with an obsession on connecting audiences with great editorial content and products.
 Millie holds a B.A. in global studies with a minor in geography from UCLA and was a fellow at Atlantic Media.

-Katie Rogers is the Senior Director of Customer Experience at Harry’s Inc., a company that manufactures and sells razor blades and grooming products to brands and consumers all over the world.
-Katie oversees the growing Harry’s Customer Experience team to deliver high value customer experiences on behalf of the Harry’s brand.
-As the 12th employee to join the team, Katie has been with Harry’s since the company’s launch in March 2013.
+Katie Rogers is the Chief Operating Officer of The Cru, a constellation of women committed to helping each other thrive.
+Prior to her role as COO, she founded her consultancy All In Strategy.
+Prior to that she was Senior Director of Customer Experience at Harry’s Inc., a company that manufactures and sells razor blades and grooming products to brands and consumers all over the world.
+Katie oversaw the growing Harry’s Customer Experience team to deliver high value customer experiences on behalf of the Harry’s brand.
+As the 12th employee to join the team, Katie was with Harry’s since the company’s launch in March 2013.
 Formerly, Katie worked at Gilt Groupe, where she helped build out their customer service team, including launching new satellite locations domestically and abroad as well as new customer service channels.
 Originally from Anchorage, Alaska, Katie currently resides in Harlem, New York and performs improvised comedy in her spare time.

-Michelle Sarlo Dauwalter, Director of Analytics, Revenue, and Optimizations, Google
+Michelle Sarlo Dauwalter, Director of Global Display & Programmatic Specialists, Google

-Michelle Sarlo Dauwalter leads a client-facing analytics and consulting team focused on driving insights around content, audience, and revenue.
-Through bespoke yield management consultations in search, direct display advertising, programmatic trends, audience and content development, her team has shared hundreds of millions of dollars in both tactical and strategic optimizations with Google’s large publishing partners.
-The team also works cross-functionally to automate product solutions at scale.
+Michelle Sarlo Dauwalter Michelle leads global account strategy and delivery for programmatic ad campaigns through the Display & Video 360 platform.
+In partnership with the sales team, Michelle’s team is responsible for enabling ad campaigns, delivering against top clients’ marketing objectives, providing insights on campaign performance and media mix, and delighting agencies and partners with solutions that scale and ultimately grow the programmatic ecosystem.
+Her team is comprised of 160 Googlers in 12 sites across the Americas, Europe, the Asia Pacific, and India who support multi-billions of dollars in ad revenue.
+Michelle joined Google in 2010 and most recently led an inventory-driven analytics and consulting team focused on developing insights around content, audience, and revenue.
 Prior to Google, Michelle led teams in media planning, account management, business development, ad operations and yield management at OgilvyOne, iVillage, Yahoo!, and NBC Universal.
 She earned a BA in Psychology from Cornell University and an Executive MBA from NYU Stern School of Business.
-She lives in Northern NJ with her husband and 2 daughters; and is an avid traveler, foodie, and fan of word puns and puzzles.
+She lives in NJ with her husband and 2 children; and is an avid traveler, foodie, and fan of word puns and puzzles.

 Elizabeth Kandel, Director of Marketing, Roundabout Theatre Company